The-Strategy-Unit/nhp_products/README.md

 We use `uv` for dependency management in this repository.
 The instructions in this README will assume that you have this installed.

+Scripts are likely to run faster if you are _not_ connected to the VPN.

 ## Utilities

 ### Check full results